 The curent version of both operating systems are very defensive in installing new software and will need reassuring that you know what you are doing in asking them to install Rep Plus.

 Intalling under Windows

 The installation file for Windows can be downloaded by clicking Rep Plus V1.1 Install.exe.
 When run it takes you through a normal Windows installation dialogue that offers options such as installing desktop and quicklaunch icons.
 The Rep Plus V1.1 application and support files is installed in the Windows Applications directory and the Rep Plus V1.1 Support directory of example files in your Documents/MyDocuments directory.

 Intalling under OS X

-The installation file for OS X can be downloaded by clicking Rep Plus V1.1.dmg.
-When it is downloaded double click on the dmg file to open the disk image.
-It contains two folders: the Rep Plus V1.1 application folder that you should copy to your Applications folder; the Rep Plus V1.1 Support folder of example files that you can copy to your Documents folder or any other suitable location.
-The Rep Plus V1.1 folder in your application folder contains the Rep Plus application together with its supporting files — these need to remain in that folder so that the application can access them.
+The installation file for OS X can be downloaded by clicking Rep Plus V1.1.zip.
+The folder downloaded contains two folders: the Rep Plus V1.1 application that you may copy to your Applications folder; the Rep Plus V1.1 Examples folder of example files that you can copy to your Documents folder or any other suitable location.

 Files created when Rep Plus is first run